cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 The database stores the data retrieved from the full node and provide this data for the RPC server instance.
 Since the frequency that blocks are generated on the chain are in the range from 5 seconds to 7 seconds on average, the _write_ back pressure is not very high from a modern database perspective.
-While the frequency and number of requests for reading the data from the database will be much larger due to the fact that the RPC service instance can be scaled.
+While the frequency and number of requests for reading the data from the database can be much larger due to the fact that the RPC service instance can be scaled.
 Therefore, a database that provides a high read throughput should be favored.